laurasignorelli/A3-working-with-data-and-code/README.md

 1. Press the run button on processing to run code.
 2. To move sun downwards, and cloud across, press mouse or keypad.
-3. To watch sky blend between 2 colours, drag mouse across screen
+3. To make sky blend between 2 colours, drag mouse across screen
 4. To transition to night setting, move mouse downwards until it is off the page

 # Project status